fmaglia/LSH_kNN_graph/README.md

 - [Oxford105k](https://drive.google.com/)

 After downloading the dat files you need to create a folder called `dataset ` and then put in the uncompressed version.
+Remember to modify the path in the C++ files.

 ## Installation
 * Requirements: